 The 1949 convention IDP lasts for 12 months.
 After 28 March 2019 in the EU, a UK issued 1949 IDP would be recognised in Ireland, Spain, Malta and Cyprus.
 The 1968 convention IDP is valid for three years, or for however long your driving licence is valid if it falls within the three years.

-The 1968 convention will come into force for the UK on 28 March 2019.
-After this date, a UK issued 1968 convention IDP would be recognised in all other EU countries, plus Norway and Switzerland.
+The 1968 convention came into force for the UK on 28 March 2019.
+After this date, a UK issued 1968 convention IDP will be recognised in all other EU countries, plus Norway and Switzerland.

 You’ll be able to obtain one by contacting your insurance company.
 A green card must also have at least 15 days’ cover on it before you enter EU countries.

 Before Brexit, you only needed the GB sticker if your car did not have blue EU registration plates that display the 'GB' initials.
 You now need to display a GB sticker on the rear of your vehicles, trailer or caravan in any of the 27 EU countries, no matter what.

 Aside from the potential requirement to carry an IDP and green card, other rules haven’t changed.
 That means you’ll be required to carry your V5 document with you.
 For lease customers, that means you’ll need to request a VE103 ‘Vehicle on Hire’ form from the leasing company because they will be the legal owner of the vehicle.